dannyongtey/past-year-backend/README.md

 ## Status

 Alpha.
-Single download and multiple download working already.
+Fully working and compatible with front end code.
+Pull requests accepted at the moment.
+No known bugs.

 ## Disclaimer